Stony Brook University School of Nursing Announces Opening of PhD in Nursing Program

 The PhD in Nursing will add depth and breadth to our research enterprise by implementing innovative strategies to enhance graduate education and our commitment to research excellence.
 The program aims to enhance student and faculty engagement in transformational research that will advance nursing science and improve the health and well-being of the State of New York’s increasingly diverse population and beyond.

-The PhD in Nursing program will begin in the Summer of 2018.
-The 54 credit, cohort-based program will be offered on-site, one day per week and will take 2 ½ year to complete with an additional one year for dissertation completion.
+The PhD in Nursing program began in the Summer of 2018.
+The 54 credit, cohort-based program will be offered on-site, one day per week and will take 2 ½ years to complete with an additional one year for dissertation completion.
 While there are other PhD in Nursing programs on Long Island, this is the first offered at a public university and the first in Suffolk County.

 Stony Brook’s PhD in Nursing program will attract candidates oriented towards developing new nursing knowledge in the spirit of scientific inquiry and who will select an area of research congruent with interdisciplinary faculty expertise in basic and clinical sciences.
 A key strength of the program is the School of Nursing’s research partnerships with research scholars from the other health professions schools of Stony Brook Medicine, our clinical partner, Stony Brook University Hospital, as well as partnerships with biomedical engineering, computational science, biomedical informatics, and basic sciences.
 Key areas of nursing science in which potential PhD students may focus include, but are not limited to; symptom science, health promotion and illness prevention, and self-management.
 The Stony Brook School of Nursing PhD in Nursing program offers the opportunity to develop the next generation of nurse scientists equipped to strengthen nursing’s contribution to the profession and to the health and healthcare of individuals and populations by finding innovative solutions to today’s complex health care problems.